djaus2/MauiMediaRecorderVideoSample-Android/README.md

 # .NET MAUI Media Recorder Sample - Android
 Sample code to test using MediaRecorder to record video.
-Fails at StartRecording.
+Fails at start recording.

 ```